SandroMaglione/fpdart/README.md

     - Documentation
     - Testing

-**Note**: Integrations with immutable collections (`IList`, `ISet`, `IMap`, etc.) will be developed after the main functional programming types above are complete (as _'main'_ types I consider all until `IOEither`).
+**Note**: Integrations for immutable collections (`IList`, `ISet`, `IMap`, etc.) are still being discussed with the community. `fpdart` does not want to be another immutable collection solution in the ecosystem.
+That is why we are working to integrate `fpdart` with other more mature packages that already implements immutable collections.
+Stay tuned!

 The long-term goal is to provide all the main types and typeclasses available in other functional programming languages and packages.
 All the types should be **completely** documented and fully tested.

-A well explained documentation is the key for the long-term success of the project.
-Any article, blog post, or contribution is welcome.
+A well explained documentation is the key for the long-term success of the project. **Any article, blog post, or contribution is welcome**.

-In general, any contribution or feedback is welcome (and encouraged!).
+In general, **any contribution or feedback is welcome** (and encouraged!).

 ## 📃 Versioning